 PRO-TIP: If you are serious about chasing them, you can choose to do one of the loops where you can see them along the way.
 I have done it, and I recommend the Cover Bridge Loop in the Mad River Valley region.
 It is a 42-mile loop where you can visit a total of 7 classic New-England covered bridges.

-If you are short on time, this is the best option for you!
+I visited Vermont in December, and this was my top favorite thing to do!
+Also, this is a perfect thing to do in Vermont if you are short on time!
 You can drive the Mad River Valley in as short as 1 day and see the highlights of Vermont.

 If you are looking for more adventure, you can explore the Blueberry Lake Cross-Country Ski Center, and go to the Skatium, an outdoor ice skating rink.
 Or another option is as mentioned above, to take the Cover Bridge Loop to uncover 7 stunning bridges on a 42-miles loop.